In the Shadow of September 11, a cadet approached me, his eyes expressing the need to talk.

 Paul’s Timeless Leadership Principles:

-· Servant leaders work for their true employer.
+- Servant leaders work for their true employers.

-The message of Colossians stimulates Christ centered change that extends God’s grace in our ordinary lives to encourage us to imitate Him in our character and conduct.
+The message of Colossians stimulates Christ-centered change.
+It extends God’s grace in our ordinary lives to encourage us to imitate Him in our character and conduct.
 Paul communicates the sufficiency and supremacy of Jesus Christ and revealing His dominion over the entire world.
 Colossians motivates us to prepare our character, our conduct, and our lives for the future.
 Let’s explore Paul’s leadership principles individually:

-Authentic leaders quiet themselves and pray, which yields gifts of endurance, patience, joy, and a spirit of thankfulness (Col 1:9-12).
+Authentic leaders quiet themselves and pray, which yields gifts of endurance, patience, joy, and a spirit of thankfulness.

 Fortunately, God paired me with a wife who is a “prayer warrior.”
 Too often, I am easily angered, short of patience, and (sometimes) miserable to be around.
 Thankfully, my wife reminds me to pray.
 Prayer gives us confidence in Christ to be vulnerable for the sake of God’s Kingdom.
 Through prayer, leaders will look at their careers with endurance and patience.
 How many times have we, as professional officers, heard the saying, “Run your career in the military like a marathon!”
-This is the only way to ensure than family and faith are not sacrificed to career.
+This is the only way to ensure that we do not sacrifice our family and faith to career.
 Prayer allows patient leaders to risk themselves for the sake of leading subordinates.

 Finally, I leave them with the prayer that they do the right thing always while showing them the crushed license plate I found at the crash site.
 The license plate says, “Freedom Fighter” and I ask them to protect themselves so they may do what this soldier will never be able to do.
 This spirit of truthful authenticity allows me to exhibit the traits I consider essential to role model leadership in an uncertain world.

-Christian leaders focus on the unchanging, timeless principles of the Bible, not the most recent fad (Col 2:8).
+Christian leaders focus on the unchanging, timeless principles of the Bible, not the most recent fad.

 Paul’s second timeless principle talks about remaining true to the fundamentals, in this case, Jesus Christ our Lord.
 General Douglas MacArthur, in his farewell address to the Corps of Cadets in 1962, stated, “And through all this welter of change and development, your mission remains fixed, determined, inviolable-it is to win our wars.”
 Senior officers will give you their top three to five priorities in an operation order.
 We are working in a spirit of “less is better.”
 Likewise, fundamental disciplines exist that we Christians embrace: fellowship, accountability, truth, and prayer.
 The most recent fad will not sustain leaders during extended operations.

-Genuine leaders know themselves (their own personality and temperament) and are able to work with others (Col 3:15).
+Genuine leaders know themselves (their own personality and temperament) and are able to work with others.